 Andre David Tinoco (EP/CMG)

-André is presently co-convener of the CMS Higgs Physics Analysis group.
+André is a Research Physicist with CERN who co-convened the CMS Higgs Physics Analysis group from 2015 to 2017.
 He used the CERN hostel for the first time in the year 2000 just before he decided to embark on a PhD in the NA60 fixed-target experiment.
 He worked on the silicon pixel and microstrip detectors of NA60 and his analysis of intermediate mass dimuon events paved the way for the discovery of thermal radiation shining off a QGP in heavy-ion collisions.

 In 2006, André joined the CMS experiment where he led the commissioning of the ECAL.
 With the first LHC collision data, he went to perform the first LHC cross-section measurement of isolated single photon production.